lukehinds/gotroot.github.io/aboutme.md

 This is where I blog stuff.

-*All option are my own, and not representative of my current, future or past employers.*
+*All opinions are my own, and not representative of my current, future or past employers.*